onssoschi/climatehealth/CONTRIBUTING.md

 Contribution guidelines
 =======================

 `climatehealth` is maintained and developed by the ONS Climate and Health Team.
-Currently contributions can only be made internally.

-We intend to open-source this project in future, and will welcome contributions from external users and developers.
+We welcome contributions from our project partners.

 ## General guidance

 * **Do not upload any sensitive data to this repository.**
 * `main` is the production branch and is protected.
 * `dev` is the development branch and is the default branch.
-Branch off from `dev` to create feature branches.
+Branch off from `dev` to create feature branches. **Any changes you wish to make to code must be committed on your own feature branch.**

 ## Request a feature or fix